manassehoduor/Crunch-Sports-Data/README.md

 ### Margin of Victory

-Collapse the sections below to view the visualization's of **Margin of victory** amongst top winning teams after:
+Collapse the sections below to view the visualizations of **Margin of victory** amongst top winning teams after:

 <details><summary>Kabeberi & Christies 7s Editions</summary>